ONE BIN IS RUBBISH. SORT IT OUT.

 The need to pile up your recycling around a rubbish bin because of limited storage space.

 Do you suffer from bin-digestion?
 You're not alone.
 We know from our recent survey that this is a common problem for us Londoners.
-For a whole number of reasons, lots of us only have one main indoor bin (usually in the kitchen), which means our recycling winds up piling all over the floor - or worse, just ends up being chucked in the rubbish bin along with everything else.
+For a whole number of reasons, lots of us only have one main indoor bin (usually in the kitchen), which means our recycling ends up in a pile next to the bin, or worse, ends up being chucked in the rubbish bin along with everything else.

 So, because we know recycling probably isn't high on your priority list, we'd like to inspire you to get creative with recycling storage at home and sort out your bin areas once and for all.
-Check out our bin hacks below for loads of cool ideas for how to create lots of extra room for your recycling.*
+Check out our bin hacks below for loads of ideas on how to create lots of extra space for your recycling.*

 Alternatively if you're not really the crafty type, you could use an empty box or a re-usable bag hung on the back of a door - or even get yourself another bin just for your recycling.
 You don't need to break the bank; there are loads of super cheap options out there.

-Let's end the days of embarrassingly messy bin areas and get your friends feeling bin envy when they come round and see how great your bins look!
+Let's end the days of embarrassingly messy bin areas and get your friends feeling bin envy instead!

 Did you know?